chrishuson/course-files/docs/alg2/02-Polynomials/2-0Notes.md

 **distributive property of multiplication over addition** Multiplying a sum by a number is the same as multiplying each addend by the number and then adding the products.
 For example, $3x(x + 2) = 3x^2 + 6x$.
 (*Illustrative Math* lesson 2.4 October 23rd)

+**Zero product property**
+If the factors multiplied together equal zero for a specific value of $x$, at least one of the factors must also equal zero at that value of $x$.
+(*Illustrative Math* lesson 2.5 October 24th)